 Bottom line: Nice frame w/ easy car seat attachment

-The Chicco Keyfit Caddy is a nice frame stroller and does what a frame stroller should do well.
-It is lightweight, folds flat, and self-stands, auto-locks, and rolls while folded.
-The Keyfit car seat attaches easily and securely without false connections or any interference.
-It has a large storage bin with a 10 pound weight limit, a parent console, and suspension on all 4 wheels.
-While it can't hold its own with the standard strollers for maneuverability or features, the category of frame stroller means it isn't expected to.
-This product earned a 2nd place rank overall in this review and a Top Pick award for Best Frame Stroller because it gets the job done, without the features and frills that only add weight and muddy the waters of a simplistic no nonsense car seat compatible stroller.
+The Chicco Keyfit Caddy is a great frame stroller and does what a frame stroller should do and does it well.
+The Caddy is lightweight, folds flat, self-stands, auto-locks, and rolls while folded.
+The Chicco Keyfit 30 car seat attaches easily and securely without false connections or any interference.
+It has a large storage bin with a 10 lb weight limit, a parent console, and suspension on all four wheels.
+While it can't hold its own with the standard strollers for maneuverability or features, being a frame stroller means it isn't expected to.
+This product earned a 2nd place rank overall in this review and a Top Pick award for Best Frame Stroller because it gets the job done at an inexpensive price, without the features and frills that only add weight and muddy the waters of a simple no nonsense car seat compatible stroller.

 Ease of Attaching Car Seat

 The Caddy earned a score of 9 of 10 for ease of car seat attachment.
-The high in the group is 10 earned by both the Bugaboo Bee3 Combo and the Bugaboo Cameleon3 Combo, in conjunction with the Chicco Keyfit 30 infant car seat.
-The low for the metric is 1 for the BOB Revolution Flex Combo for an installation process that includes two steps including restraint straps.
+The high in the group is 10 shared by the Bugaboo Bee3 Combo and the Bugaboo Cameleon3 Combo, in conjunction with the Chicco Keyfit 30 infant car seat.

 Weight and Folded Size

-The Caddy weighs in at 11.7 pounds without the car seat attached.
-If you are a new mom who gave birth via C-Section you may be limited in how much you can lift to 10-12 pounds making the Caddy a good option as you continue to heal and get your strength back (following doctor's orders of course).
-The lightest standard stroller is the UPPAbaby Cruz Combo at 14 pounds, which is pretty good for a standard option, but still several pounds heavier than the frame strollers.
-The Caddy measures at 7,628 cubic inches when folded so it is relatively small and definitely flat.
+The Caddy weighs in at 11.7 lbs without the car seat attached.
+New moms who gave birth via C-Section, may be unable to lift more than 10-12 pounds making the Caddy a good option as you continue to heal and get your strength back (following doctor's orders of course).
+The lightest standard stroller is the UPPAbaby Cruz Combo at 14 pounds, which is good for a standard option, but still several pounds heavier than the frame strollers.
+The Caddy measures at 7,628 cubic inches when folded, so it is relatively small and flat.
 It might even fit behind the seat in some cars without the trunk space.
 The smallest folded package in the group is surprisingly a standard stroller, the Britax B-Agile 3 Combo at 6,416 cubic inches, though it folds thicker than the Caddy.

 This Chicco earned the second best score for commuting thanks to a smaller size, narrow footprint, lighter weight, and simple fold with folding features.
 The stroller is easy to transport, works well on public transport and stays tucked out of the way in busy cafes.

-The frame on this stroller flexing enough that it impacts the ability to push the stroller because the front wheels rise slightly off the ground.
+The frame on this stroller flexes enough that it impacts the ability to push the stroller because the front wheels rise slightly off the ground.
 It is still nicer than the Baby Trend Snap-N-Go, but not by much.
-This product is really designed for flat and hard surfaces only.
-It has trouble with grass and gravel, and you really don't want to take it off road unless it is an absolute necessity.
+This product's design is primarily for flat and hard surfaces.
+It has trouble with grass and gravel, and you don't want to take it off road unless it is an absolute necessity.

-While you should never take a stroller up or down stairs we do understand some parents will try it.
-In addition, you may need to take it up and over a curb from time to time.
+While you should never take a stroller up or down stairs, we do understand some parents will try it.
+Also, you may need to take it up and over a curb from time to time.
 The brakes on the frame catch on the toe of the stair or curb and they lock on the way up or hit on the way down.
-Basically you will have to drag the stroller up with the brakes set, if they don't break off first.
+You will have to drag the stroller up with the brakes set if they don't break off first.
 To safely navigate stairs, we recommend parents remove the car seat from the Caddy, carry both the car seat and the folded Caddy frame up or down stairs.

 Ease of Use

-There is no canopy on the Caddy so you need to relay on the car seat canopy for protection from the elements.
-This would be true if you were carrying the car seat by the handle and is also true for several of the strollers we looked at that require the canopy and/or seat to be removed before using them with a car seat.
+There is no canopy on the Caddy, so you need to rely on the car seat canopy for protection from the elements.
+This would be true if you were carrying the car seat by the handle and is also true for several of the strollers we looked at that require the canopy and/or seat removal before using with a car seat.

-The frame is metal with plastic components and while the components appear to be nice enough there is a general flex and rickety feeling to the frame that makes it feel like its missing a screw somewhere when it isn't.
-Because there are some plastic parts that don't come together well and the fabric on the basket has some loose threads, the overall fit and finish isn't impressive and looks relatively sloppy compared to most of the competition.
+The frame is metal with plastic components, and while the parts appear to be nice enough, there is a general flex and rickety feeling to the frame that makes it feel like it's missing a screw somewhere when it isn't.
+Because there are plastic parts that don't come together well and the fabric on the basket has some loose threads, the overall fit and finish isn't impressive and looks relatively sloppy compared to most of the competition.

-The wheels are foam filled plastic and have the dual front wheel design we don't really like.
-The dual front wheels are harder to manage and often get hung up on items that cause the stroller to steer off in directions you don't intend or are hard to correct from.
-The wheels feel sturdy enough and spin without a lot of resistance, but plastic is plastic and can't compare next to rubber wheels found on a lot of the other products we looked at.
-The Caddy does offer all wheel suspension which is a nice perk for a cheaper product like this one, but we aren't sure it is enough to make up for the smaller plastic wheels.
+The wheels are foam filled plastic and have the dual front wheel design we don't like.
+The dual front wheels are harder to manage and often get hung up on items that cause the stroller to steer off in directions you don't intend.
+The wheels feel sturdy enough and spin without a lot of resistance, but plastic is plastic and can't compare next to rubber wheels found on a lot of the other products we tested.
+The Caddy does offer all-wheel suspension which is a nice perk for a cheaper product like this one, but we aren't sure it is enough to make up for the smaller plastic wheels.

-Parents who like the Chicco brand or those looking for an easy to fold and transport frame stroller may be drawn to the Caddy, and with good reason.
-This bare bones frame stroller work swell with the Keyfit car seats and has ample storage space for even the largest of diaper bags.
+Parents who like the Chicco brand or those looking for an easy to fold and transport frame stroller may be interested in the Caddy and with good reason.
+This bare-bones frame stroller works well with the Keyfit car seats and has ample storage space for even the largest of diaper bags.
 New moms will appreciate the lighter weight as they recover from childbirth, and baby will enjoy the all-wheel shocks.
 If you want a frame stroller for car seat transportation, or you are simply looking to buy some time before making your big stroller purchase, the Caddy is a good choice without the commitment of lots of money.

 Other Versions and Accessories

-Chicco makes several different types of strollers and a few were reviewed here including the standard Chicco Bravo LE Combo, the umbrella option Chicco Liteway Plus Combo, and the Caddy frame stroller.
-The Caddy scored significantly higher than the other two options, but in all fairness the Bravo did earn 4 out of 5 stars in our standard stroller review, making it one some parents might be interested in.
+Chicco makes several different types of strollers, and a few were reviewed here including the standard Chicco Bravo LE Combo, the umbrella option Chicco Liteway Plus Combo, and the Caddy frame stroller.
+The Caddy scored significantly higher than the other two options, but in all fairness the Bravo did earn 4 out of 5 stars in our full-size stroller review, making it one some parents might consider.